noahrubin989/fred-economic-pipeline/README.md

 ├── notebooks/
 │   └── notebook.ipynb        # Exploratory analysis
 ├── data/
-│   └── economic_data.db      # Generated locally, not tracked in git
-├── requirements.txt
+│   └── economic_data.db      # Committed to the repo (see note below) so the hosted app has data to serve ├── requirements.txt
 ├── .env.example
 └── README.md